Ruth Etting: Biography

-Etting was born on November 23, 1896, in David City, Nebraska, to Alfred Etting, a banker, and Winifred (née Kleinhan).
-Her mother died when she was five years old and she then lived with her paternal grandparents, George and Hannah Etting.
+Ruth Etting was born on November 23, 1896, in David City, Nebraska, to Alfred Etting, a banker, and Winifred Etting (née Kleinhan).
+Her mother died when she was five years old, while she and Ruth were travelling west.
+She then lived with her paternal grandparents, George and Hannah Etting.
 Her father remarried and moved away from David City and was no longer a part of his daughter's life.
-Etting's grandfather, George, owned the Etting Roller Mills; to the delight of his granddaughter, George Etting allowed traveling circuses and shows to use the lot behind the mills for performances.
+Etting's grandfather, George, owned the Etting Roller Mills.
+To the delight of his granddaughter, George Etting allowed traveling circuses and shows to use the lot behind the mills for performances.

 Etting was interested in drawing at an early age; she drew and sketched anywhere she was able.
 Her grandparents were asked to buy the textbooks she had used at the end of a school term because Etting had filled them with her drawings.
 She left David City at the age of sixteen to attend art school in Chicago.
 Etting gained a job designing costumes at the Marigold Gardens nightclub, which led to employment singing and dancing in the chorus.
 She gave up art school soon after beginning to work at Marigold Gardens.
-Before turning exclusively to performing, Etting worked as a designer for the owner of a costume shop in Chicago's Loop; she was successful enough to earn a partnership in the shop through her work.
+Before turning exclusively to performing, Etting worked as a designer for the owner of a costume shop in Chicago's Loop, and was successful enough to earn a partnership in the shop through her work.

-While she enjoyed singing at school and in church, Etting never took voice lessons.
+While she enjoyed singing at school and in church, Etting never took formal voice lessons.
 She said that she had patterned her song styling after Marion Harris, but created her own unique style by alternating tempos and by varying some notes and phrases.
 Describing herself as a "high, squeaky soprano" during her days in David City, Etting developed a lower range singing voice after her arrival in Chicago which led to her success.
 Her big moment came when a featured vocalist suddenly became ill and was unable to perform.
 With no other replacement available, Etting was asked to fill in.
 She quickly changed into the costume and scanned the music arrangements; the performer was male, so Etting tried to adjust by singing in a lower register.
-She became a featured vocalist at the nightclub.
+The club enjoyed her performance exceedingly, and Ruth became a featured vocalist at the nightclub.